imrubinshao/awesome-ai-tools/README.md

 - [Wanderlog](https://wanderlog.com/) - Use Wanderlog to share your itinerary with tripmates, friends, and families and collaborate in real time

+- [Eightify](https://eightify.app/) - Eightify is a tool that uses YouTube AI technology to summarize videos in seconds.

+- [summarize.tech](https://www.summarize.tech/) - AI-powered video summaries.
+Get a summary of any long YouTube video, like a lecture, live event or a government meeting.

 ## LLM